kuzzleio/documentation/src/sdk/js/6/controllers/auth/check-token/index.md

 Checks a token validity.

-If not token is passed in parameter, the SDK will check his internal authentication token.
+If no token is provided, the SDK checks its internal authentication token.

 <br/>